-Sarah Binns / Liz Harris / Anne Simpson will record all accidents on an accident form on t drive; a copy will then be printed and stored in file drawer in HT office.
+Sarah Binns / Liz Harris will record all accidents on an accident form on t drive; a copy will then be printed and stored on Safety Cloud .

 Sarah Binns will review any accident reports.

 Sarah Binns will carry out any accident investigations to see what lessons can be learnt and how similar incidents can be avoided.
 Risk assessments will also be reviewed in light of any lessons learnt.